 When a Judgment can be Renewed

 NRS § 17.214 sets forth the process for renewing judgments.
 Even though the judgment itself is valid for a six-year period, it must be renewed before it expires.
-The statute requires the renewal process to begin at least 90 days before the judgment expires.
+The statute requires the renewal process to begin within 90 days before the date the judgment expires .
 If the process is correctly followed, the renewed judgment will be valid for six years.
-Additionally, the judgment can essentially be continually renewed forever, following the same procedure at least 90 days prior to the expiration of the renewed judgment.
+Additionally, the judgment can essentially be continually renewed forever, following the same procedure of renewal prior to expiration of the renewed judgment.

 The Affidavit of Renewal of Judgment